In this article, you’ll learn what is a spark plug, how it works? different types of spark plugs, working, requirements

 Description of Parts

 The upper end of the center electrode is connected to the spark plug terminal, where the H.T. cable from the ignition coil is connected and surrounded by a porcelain insulator.

 The below half portion of the insulator is fastened with a metal shell.
-The lower portion of the shell has a short electrode attached to one side and bent in towards the centre electrode so that there is a gap between the two electrodes.
+The lower portion of the shell has a short electrode attached to one side and bent in towards the center electrode so that there is a gap between the two electrodes.

 The two electrodes are thus separated by the insulator.
 The sealing gaskets are provided between the insulator and the shell to prevent the escape of gases under various temperature and pressure conditions.

 The lower part of the shell has screw threads and the upper part is made in a hexagonal shape like a nut so that the spark plug may be screwed in or unscrewed from the cylinder head.

 In other designs, a tapered fir is used.
 Some spark plugs are provided with a built-in resistor, which forms part of the center electrode.
 The resistor serves two purposes:

 - It reduces radio and television interference from the ignition system.